 One of the benefits of having an Active Membership in ASA is the legal services that are available to this category of membership after six months of Active Membership.
-Active Members are full dues paying members and excludes the categories of retiree, graduate student, and associate members.
+Active Members are full dues-paying members and exclude the categories of retiree, graduate student, and associate members.

 Below are the services offered to Active members to assist them with specific legal issues in the context of their administrative employment.